ljr1981/extut/README.md

 The ≜ (read as contains) is U+225C UTF-8 (Ctrl-Shift-u 225C on Linux keyboard)

-## EXPIRIMENTAL
+## EXPIRIMENTAL BNFE SPECIFICTION RULES
+Borrowed and reformatted from the ECMA Eiffel 367 Std.

 ### Syntax, validity and semantics
-Borrowed and reformatted from the ECMA Eiffel 367 Std.

 #### Definition: Syntax, BNF-E
 Syntax is the set of rules describing the structure of software texts.
 The notation used to define Elixir’s syntax is called BNF-E.